 You know what though?
 That’s OK!
 It’s your college discernment process, and you get to own it—no one else.

-So with this idea in mind, I want to offer a few tips to help get you started on your college discernment journey.
+So with this idea in mind, here are a few of my tips to help you get started on your college discernment journey.

 1. Go on lots of “visits.”
 Ask lots of questions.